JohnH2448/Anvil-Pro/README.md

 ## Reference
 See `ARCHITECTURE.md` for technical reference, design philosophy, and performance microarchitecture rationale.
 For writing software, stay tuned.
 A full software-perspective interface guide will be provided with the first published release.

+## Notice
+This is not done.
+I do not reccomend you use it unless you masochistically enjoy debugging CPUs.